Rolands-Laucis/Socio/core/README.md

 Included is a class for auto securing the SQL via server-side string symetric encryption run at build time using the AES-256-GCM algorithm.
 Preventing the client seeing or altering the query string.
 Dynamic data inserted as query parameters should be sanitized by your DB interface function, since Socio passes the SQL and params to you seperately.
 Or you can wrap the DB interface function and sanatize them yourself.
 In addition, all queries have opt-in flags for authentification and table permissions requirements, that are managed on the backend.
-And even a simple Vite plugin that wraps it this functionality for all of your front-end souce code 🥳
+And even a simple Vite plugin that wraps this functionality for all of your front-end souce code 🥳

 ## Does it scale? ⚖️

 Currently the performance is neglegable for small projects.
 I havent stress tested yet, as its still early dev, but i optimize my data structures, where i can as i go.
 Current estimate is about 100 concurrent users should be a breeze on a cheap Linode server.
-There are plans for more optimizations for less traffic of signals via caching and dedup queries and ratelimiting, but i also expect your backend DB to be set up properly with table indexing and caching queries.
+There are plans for more optimizations for less traffic, but i also expect your backend DB to be set up properly with table indexing and caching queries.

 ## Sportsmanship 🤝